Scanning

 FsPulse uses community-contributed libraries to “validate” files.
 Validation is implemented as opening and reading or traversing the file.
 These community libraries raise a variety of “errors” when invalid content is encountered.

-Passing "validate" will cause FsPulse to perform a validation pass on all files that have never been validated or have changed in terms of modification date or size.
-Passing "validate-all" will cause FsPulse to validate all files.
+- Validate changed items (default): Validate files that have never been validated or have changed in terms of modification date or size

 Validation states are stored in the database as:

-In the case of 'I', the validation error will be stored as val_error on the Item alongside the validation state, which is stored as val.
-When an item's validation state changes in any way, the change is recorded on a change record and the old and new states are both available on that record.
+In the case of ‘I’ (Invalid), the validation error message is stored alongside the validation state.
+When an item’s validation state changes, the change is recorded and both old and new states are available for analysis.

-If a validation pass produces an error which is identical to the previously seen error, no change is recorded.
+If a validation pass produces an error identical to a previously seen error, no new change is recorded.

-fspulse query 'changes where val_change:(T) show default, item_path order by change_id desc'
+changes where val_change:(T) show default, item_path order by change_id desc

-Additional queries can be easily composed which filter on specific old and new validation states.
+Additional queries can filter on specific old and new validation states.
+See Query Syntax for details.

 In-Progress Scans